loopbackio/loopback.io/pages/en/lb4/Defining-your-testing-strategy.md

 ---

 {% include previous.html content="
-This article continues off from [Testing the API](./Testing-the-API.html).
+This article continues off from [Testing the API](./Testing-the-API.html) and [Defining the API using bottom-up approach](./Defining-the-API-using-bottom-up-approach.html).
 " %}

 ## Define your testing strategy